tom-howard/ros/docs/com2009/assignment1/part6.md

       ![](part6/kp.png){width=600}
       <figcaption>
         Courtesy of <a href="https://www.sheffield.ac.uk/dcs/people/academic/roger-k-moore">Prof. Roger Moore</a><br />
-        COM2009 Lecture 6: PID Control
+        Taken from COM2009 Lecture 6: PID Control
       </figcaption>
     </figure>

     Run the code and see what happens.
 You should find that the robot behaves quite erratically, indicating that `kp` (at an absolute value of 0.01) is probably too large.

-1. Try modifying `kp` by a factor of 0.01: `#!python kp = -0.0001`.
+1. Try reducing `kp` by a factor of 100: `#!python kp = -0.0001`.
 Before you run the code again, you can reset the Gazebo simulation by pressing ++ctrl+shift+r++ so that the robot returns to the starting position.

     You should find that the robot now gradually approaches the line, but it can take a while for it to do so.

-1. Next modify `kp` again by a factor of 10: `#!python kp = -0.001`.
+1. Next, increase `kp` by a factor of 10: `#!python kp = -0.001`.
 Once again, reset the robot back to its starting position in Gazebo by using ++ctrl+shift+r++ to reset the simulation.

     The robot should now reach the line much quicker, and follow the line well once it reaches it.